kelloggm/wpi-paper/experiments/experimental-procedure.md

    a Gradle project that uses the checkerframework-gradle-plugin, you would check the `checkers` block.
    In other build systems, look for a `-processor` argument.
 Record the names of the typecheckers in the "Checkers" column of the spreadsheet.
+   4. Change the project build file to use the head of checkerframework.
+This can be done by:
+      1. Pulling the latest changes to your local checkerframework instance.
+      2. Running ./gradlew publishToMavenlocal in your local checkerframework.
+Generates a SNAPSHOT of the current release version + 1. (ie, 3.28.1)
+      3. Confirm the snapshot can be found in ~/.m2/repository/org/checkerframework/checker/
+      4. Modify the build file to use this snapshot.

 ##### C. Create a new branch called "unannotated" from the same commit, with annotations removed:
    1. `git checkout -b unannotated`